craftcms/cms/docs/templating/global-variables.md

 ## `craft`

-A [craft\web\twig\variables\CraftVariable](https://docs.craftcms.com/api/v3/craft-web-twig-variables-craftvariable.html) object, which provides access points to various helper functions and objects for templates.
+A <api:craft\web\twig\variables\CraftVariable> object, which provides access points to various helper functions and objects for templates.

 ### `craft.app`

-A reference to the main [craft\web\Application](https://docs.craftcms.com/api/v3/craft-web-application.html) instance (the thing you get when you type `Craft::$app` in PHP code) is also available to templates via `craft.app`.
+A reference to the main <api:craft\web\Application> instance (the thing you get when you type `Craft::$app` in PHP code) is also available to templates via `craft.app`.

 ::: danger
 Accessing things via `craft.app` is considered highly advanced.
 There are more security implications than other Twig-specific variables and functions, and your templates will be more susceptible to breaking changes during major Craft version bumps.